TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

         1. The receivers checks that whether the requesting candidate's WAL is at least as up-to-date as the receiver's WAL by comparing the last log index and term number.
         1. If all three checks pass, the receiver grants the vote and resets its election timer.
 Otherwise, it rejects the `RequestVote`.
 1. Winning
     1. If a candidate receives votes from a majority of the nodes, it becomes the new leader.
 If two candidates get the same votes, neither of them satisfies the majority vote rule so no leader is elected.
-Every node watches its election timer and starts another round of leader election after the timer timeouts (the timer is randomized to avoid indefinite staleness).
+Every node watches its election timer and starts another round of leader election after the timer expires (the timer is randomized to avoid indefinite staleness).
 1. Heartbeat
-    1. The new leader starts sending out heartbeats constantly.
+    1. The new leader starts sending out its heartbeat constantly.

 ##### Disconnection and reconnection

-If a follower disconnects from the cluster, it transitions to a candidate, incrementing its term number, and resets the election timer.
+If a follower disconnects from the cluster and no longer receives a leader heartbeat, it transitions to a candidate, incrementing its term number, and resets the election timer.
 Because it is isolated from the others, it cannot get enough votes to become a leader.
 The election timer eventually times out and it restarts the leader election process.
 This election failure loop can make this isolated node having a large term number.

 When the node reconnects to the cluster, if its term number is larger than the cluster leader's, it rejects the `AppendEntries` from the leader with its own term number, forcing the leader to update its own term number and reverts to the follower state.